mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="And those who practice righteousness shall die on account of the deeds of men, And be **taken away on account of the doings of the godless**." verse="Enoch 81:9"
+text="And <span class='hl-1'>those who practice righteousness shall die</span> on account of the deeds of men, And be <span class='hl-2'>taken away on account of the doings of the godless</span>." verse="Enoch 81:9"
 %}

 {% include verse.html
-text="The righteous perish, and no one lays it to heart.
-Merciful men are taken away, and no one considers that the righteous is **taken away from the evil**." verse="Isaiah 57:1"
+text="<span class='hl-1'>The righteous perish</span>, and no one lays it to heart.
+Merciful men are taken away, and no one considers that the righteous is <span class='hl-2'>taken away from the evil</span>." verse="Isaiah 57:1"
 %}
 </div>